The Solar System Model of Collective Learning

 This corresponds to one circle around the axis, a rotation of the planet (U, the learner).
 It’s intended to be bite sized, manageable and fun.

 The planet revolves around its axis potentially many times while circling its star.
-So there are many iterations of explore-learn-share.
+So there are many iterations of find-learn-share.
 Examples of small rotations:

 • learning new functions in a programming language and tweeting about them